BrightonKahrs/project-gutenberg-analysis/README.md

 *Note: This project leverages data from Project Gutenberg, the first provider of free eBooks, please consider donating at https://www.gutenberg.org/donate/*

+*This project should take about 1 hour to complete*

 # Prerequisites
 1. An [Azure](https://azure.microsoft.com/en-us/free/) subscription
 2. Contributor access to a [Microsoft Fabric workspace](https://learn.microsoft.com/en-us/fabric/get-started/workspaces)